Integrations: Configure Langbase with Next.js

 In this integration guide, you will:

-- Setup a Next.js app.
+- Set up a Next.js app.

 - Generate title ideas for your next blog using Pipe.